Rumble (company): Rebranding (2025–)

-Design and restrictions
+Revenue and restrictions

-Along with four other tabs in its main interface, Rumble features "recommended channels" to follow and an "Earnings" tab in its interface.
-Rumble also allows its users to generate revenue from their videos.
-Users upload videos that are licensed to Rumble's partners, such as Yahoo! and Microsoft News, after which money made from those videos is directly deposited into the Rumble account of the user.
+Rumble allows its users to generate revenue from their videos.
+Users upload videos that are licensed to Rumble's partners, after which money made from those videos is directly deposited into the Rumble account of the user.
 According to the platform's terms and conditions, Rumble forbids pornography, harassment, racism, antisemitism, and copyright infringement.
 The platform also prohibits illegal content.
-Rumble's policies have been criticized by other alt-tech platforms for not allowing anti-semitism and racism.
+Rumble's policies have been criticized by other alt-tech platforms for not allowing antisemitism and racism.

-Rumble has built its own cloud service infrastructure and video streaming capacity.
+Locals

+Locals Technology Inc., also referred to as locals.com, is a US creator crowdfunding site cofounded by conservative commentator Dave Rubin and Assaf Lev.
+It started in 2019 and is based in Miami.
+The site was founded after Rubin and Jordan Peterson left Patreon in response to its banning of Carl Benjamin for calling alt-right trolls "white n****rs" in an interview on another person's YouTube channel.
+The startup raised just over $1 million from 10 506(b) private placement investors in March 2020.
+Locals announced further funding of $3.8 million on April 20, 2021 led by Craft Ventures.

+The site deviates from the advertising and views model adopted by traditional social media, in favor of a paywall approach.
+Assaf Lev is the president and CEO; Lev was previously an executive at QualiSystems.
+Andrew Conru is also a director.
+Locals was acquired by Rumble in October 2021.